Complaints procedure for Business.gov.nl

 From legislation to tax regulations, and subsidies to sector information, you will find government and semi-government information necessary for entrepreneurship on Business.gov.nl.
 Everything in one online location, leaving you more time to do business.
 That is what entrepreneurs want.
-And that is what the Ministry of Economic Affairs, together with the partners of Business.gov.nl, wants to offer you.
+And that is what the Ministry of Economic Affairs and Climate Policy, together with the partners of Business.gov.nl, wants to offer you.
 Because we welcome any suggestion for improvement, you can reach us through our contact page.
 You can let us know what needs to be better or what is missing.
 If you are not happy with the service on or by Business.gov.nl you can contact us either by regular mail or e-mail with your complaint.
 In your letter, you can describe your complaint, if possible with the name of the organization and/or employee involved or the topic or name of the regulation it applies to.
 We will first invite you to speak with us and we will try to resolve the problem in this way.
 If this does not prove satisfactory, or if you do not want to deal with your complaint informally, we will treat your complaint as a formal one and you will receive a written reply from us.
 You will find the steps to take and rules to follow in this complaints procedure.

 Article 1.
 Definitions

 In this procedure, the terms are defined as follows: